celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/hello-contract-remote-node.md

 #### Truffle Deployment

-Before we can use truffle for the migration, we need to set up the proper configuration in `./truffle-config.js`.
-At the top of `./truffle-config.js`, set up the `kit` by connecting to the test network and adding the account we just funded.
+Before you can use truffle for the migration, you need to set up the proper configuration in `./truffle-config.js`.
+At the top of `./truffle-config.js`, set up the `kit` by connecting to the test network and adding the account you just funded.

 ```javascript
 const Web3 = require('web3')